 In addition to a full ENT exam, other tests may be needed to look for any treatable causes of tinnitus.
 Hearing tests reveal patterns of hearing loss due to conditions often associated with tinnitus.
 Often times patients do not have any symptoms of hearing loss, but hearing tests reveal hearing loss in very high frequencies not normally used in everyday conversation.
 This is often the cause of the tinnitus.
 Blood tests and imaging scans may also be needed to look for rare, but treatable causes of tinnitus.
 MRI can reveal acoustic neuromas and other central nervous system conditions.
 Closed MRI machines are preferred over the open type to provide the optimal scan.

 Tinnitus with an obvious cause, such as an object in the ear canal or a middle ear infection, can usually be treated easily.
 Unfortunately, tinnitus is usually associated with conditions for which there is no treatment.
 Often the noise can be especially bothersome at night when things are quiet.
 Maskers can be purchased which make low volume background noise to help distract you from the tinnitus at night.
 A radio can be used for this purpose by turning it on at night at low volume in between stations to produce background static, or a white noise machine.
 For tinnitus associated with significant hearing loss, hearing aids may help.
+Both Audiologists and ENTs are equipped to help patients find the right treatment plan.

 Anti-anxiety medications, anticonvulsants, and tricyclic antidepressants are groups of drugs used to treat various conditions including depression, anxiety, seizure, panic, pain, muscle spasms, dizziness, and tinnitus.
 Trade names include Ativan, Klonopin, Tranxene, Tegretol, Librium, Xanax, Wellbutrin, Paxil, Triavil, Elavil, Zoloft, Atarax, Sinequin, and Valium.
 Varying degrees of success have been reported with these drugs for tinnitus.
 Caution should be exercised.
 Some of these drugs can be habit-forming or addictive.